arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 |       13       |      N/A       |               |             N/A              |                                                                      |
 |       14       |      N/A       |               |           ETH_LED1           |                                J1-17                                 |

-Ethernet performance differs based on the associated Portenta board:
+Ethernet connection speeds differ based on the associated Portenta board:

 - With the Portenta X8: The system supports 1 Gbit Ethernet.
 - When combined with the Portenta H7 or C33: The performance is limited to 100 Mbit Ethernet.